Procedures

 Treatment for gynecomastia can be achieved using liposuction, surgical removal of excess glandular breast tissue, fat and skin, or both liposuction and excision.

-Discomfort: Mild, can me controlled with prescription pain medications
+• Discomfort: Mild, can be controlled with prescription pain medications

 Body Contouring